kontaktdev/page-status-verifier/README.md

 # Request Status Verifier

-Request Status Verifier is a PHP utility that allows you to check the availability of websites using various HTTP methods (GET, POST, HEAD) with custom timeouts.
+Request Status Verifier is a PHP utility that allows you to check the availability of web end-points, resources and websites, using various HTTP methods (GET, POST & HEAD) with custom timeouts.
 It provides a flexible and structured way to monitor your websites or URLs.

 ## Table of Contents
 - [Installation](#installation)